Jordanras96/catsdex/README.md

-# Cat List with Image Display and Search
+# Cats Dex

-Welcome to the Cat List with Image Display and Search project!
+Welcome to Cats Dex!
 This project is built using React, Vite, Tailwind CSS, and PostCSS, allowing users to view a cat list containing images and search for specific cats.

 ## Features 🚀